la2050/archive/_projects/2013/increasing-capacity-for-college-going.md

     skills that are required for long-term and sustainable employment.
 We would like to expand our programs so that we can serve at least 1,000-2,000 students during the academic year.
-  EIN: 95-1642394
-  Tax Status: ' Non-profit organization'
-  about_you: 'Los Angeles, CA'
-  Does your project impact Los Angeles County?: 'yes' What is your idea and how will it impact your indicator?: >- Our primary goal is to increase college attendance throughout the underserved communities of Los Angeles which will have a major impact on improving
+What is your idea and how will it impact your indicator?: >- Our primary goal is to increase college attendance throughout the underserved communities of Los Angeles which will have a major impact on improving